-Your go-to plan to reduce the chances of blisters in the future
+Your go-to plan to reduce the chances of blister formation

 Let’s start with something simple but VERY important…

-If you don’t have a =nother pair that’s broken in – that’s fine.
-Just be careful, don’t push too hard too soon, and use the tips below to ensure you’re doing everything you can!
+If you don’t have another pair that’s broken in – that’s fine.
+Just be careful, don’t push too hard too soon, check out my shoe break-in guide, and use the tips below to ensure you’re doing everything you can!